 Benefits of the treatment

 After 5 sessions and at the end the treatment the patient repeated the evaluation test.
-In Figure 1, the results from the silver index at T0, T1 and T2 are represented.
-The overall silver index score improved from 75% (medium-high risk of falling) to 45% (medium-low) and finally to 20% (low risk).
-Dynamic balance and gait speed functional areas improved and, at the end of the training program, are inside the normality range (green color) (Figure 1).
-The gait speed increases after the treatment (50% of improvement) and reached 1.2 m/s in the last evaluation.
-Static balance and sensory integration improve in respect to T0 but are still far from non-fallers normality.
-The patient still needs to work on the quantity of sway in standing position both with eyes open and closed: reducing the sway range both in antero-posterior and mediolateral direction is the goal of the next maintenance rehabilitation cycle.
+In Figure 1, the results at T0, T1 and T2 are represented.
+The overall performance improved.
+Dynamic balance and gait speed functional areas improved and, at the end of the training program, were inside the normality range (green color) (Figure 1).
+The gait speed increased after the treatment (50% of improvement) and reached 1.2 m/s in the last evaluation.
+Static balance and sensory integration improved in respect to T0 but were still far from non-fallers normality.
+The patient still needed to work on the quantity of sway in standing position both with eyes open and closed: reducing the sway range both in antero-posterior and mediolateral direction was the goal of the next maintenance rehabilitation cycle.

 Riattiva started its activity in 1997 in Lavagna (Italy), becoming the region reference center for rehabilitation activities.
 It provides avant-garde spaces and equipment and specialized professional figures.
 The patient is followed and treated with a detailed rehabilitation program with a view to obtaining results that are increasingly in line with the patient’s expectations, thus expanding the positive outcome of the various therapeutic interventions.